 The Company has adopted a residual value method with respect to the measurement of shares and warrants issued as private placement units.
-The residual value method first allocates value to the most easily measured component based on fair value and then the residual value, if any, to the less easily measured component.
+The residual value method allocates the private placement proceeds first to the fair value of the shares issued, and the residual value, if any, is assigned to the warrants.

-The fair value of the common shares issued in a private placement was determined to be the more easily measurable component and the shares issued were valued at their fair value, as determined by the closing quoted bid price on the issuance date.
-The balance, if any, was allocated to the attached warrants.
+The fair value of the common shares issued in a private placement is measured using the closing quoted bid price on the issuance date.
 Any fair value attributed to warrants is recorded as a warrant reserve.